The Yellow Birds

 A War Movie for the Ladies

-Bartel feels different than other war "heroes" because he works to hold everything together, instead of trying to pull it all together.
+Bartle feels different than other war "heroes" because he works to hold everything together, instead of trying to pull it all together.
 When asked by his girlfriend to come live with her in his dorm, he simply responds Ok, I'll start packing now.
 No concern over the steps in-between or the requirements needed to successfully join her.
-In fact, if he were more Linear in his problem-solving, Bartel probably could have found a way to get his life together without enlisting.
+In fact, if he were more Linear in his problem-solving, Bartle probably could have found a way to get his life together without enlisting.

 A Solid Structure